JonathanHallstrom/perf-ninja-zig/README.md

 *If you are using an IDE and you press a `run` button or similar it likely won't apply the proper optimization mode

+If you get stuck, feel free to checkout the `solutions` branch to see an example solution for each exercise.

 ## Profiling

 To run only your code, pass the `--skip-original` flag (e.g., `zig build run -- --skip-original`), and to run only the original pass `--skip-solution`.